 Blockfence: Over 1,300 Cryptocurrency Scams Have Stolen $32 Million Since April 2023

-According to an analysis by security researchers at Blockfence,Online virtual currency rankings malicious actors have created over 1,300 fraudulent
+According to an analysis by security researchers at Blockfence,Will the digital RMB be implemented in 2023? malicious actors have created over 1,300 fraudulent

 Disclaimer: